davebanerjee/davebanerjee.github.io/index.md

 permalink:
 ---

 Welcome!
-I am an associate researcher at the [Institute for AI Policy and Strategy](https://www.iaps.ai/), where I research [AI security](https://www.rand.org/pubs/research_reports/RRA2849-1.html), [compute governance](https://bluedot.org/blog/introduction-to-compute-governance), and extreme power concentration.
-Previously, I was a summer fellow at [Centre for the Governance of AI](https://www.governance.ai/), participant in [ARENA 5.0](https://www.arena.education/), hardware security research assistant through the [SPAR program](https://sparai.org/), and security engineer at a hedge fund.
-I graduated from Columbia University in December 2024, where I studied computer science with a focus on cryptography, reverse engineering, and ML.
+I am an associate researcher at the [Institute for AI Policy and Strategy](https://www.iaps.ai/), where I research [AI security](https://arxiv.org/abs/2606.00036) and extreme power concentration.
+Previously, I was a summer fellow at [GovAI](https://www.governance.ai/), participant in [ARENA](https://www.arena.education/), hardware security research assistant through [SPAR](https://sparai.org/), and security engineer at a hedge fund.
+I graduated from Columbia University, where I studied computer science with a focus on cryptography, reverse engineering, and machine learning.

-My academic interests lie in AI security & governance, hardware & software security, physics, and cognitive science.
-I enjoy thinking about what a post-AGI world will look like and how we can make it as good as possible.
+**I am always looking to work with smart people.** I am currently seeking research assistants interested in working on extreme power concentration, and I am happy to personally fund strong collaborators if there is a good fit.
+If this sounds like you, please reach out via email.

 You can learn more about me [here](/about).\
 You can email me [here](mailto:dave.banerjee1@gmail.com).\